rivkichait/rivkichait/README.md

 **Full-Stack Developer – Freelance (2025)**

-* Developed a complete business management system for service requests and lead tracking
+* Designed and developed a complete business management system for service requests and lead tracking
 * Implemented authentication, authorization, and automated email workflows
 * Built 10+ REST API endpoints and designed scalable database schemas
 * Delivered a full system architecture from backend to UI